frangrit/frangrit.github.io/projects.md

 - **With:** Instrument
 - **When:** 2020

-## 🔵 Product management and content strategy for API-driven hotel software
+## 🔵 Content strategy with a headless CMS

 The Ace hotels team contracted Rumors to develop a web-based tool for their new "lean luxe" hotel in New York City.
 Working closely with Ace engineers, we built a platform that connects multiple hospitality software services behind the facade of an elegantly simple website.
 We provided content strategy, UX design, front-end, back-end, and API design services.
 It was a complex piece of software, with a deep set of features: a hotel room availability calendar matrix, user accounts, a service requests dashboard, reservation management, and the usual photo galleries and text content.
 (This somehow makes it sound simpler than it was!)